Tetsuya3850/React-Express-Examples/ec/README.md

 How about if we want to rank the search results by social graph distance, popularity, relevance, etc?

 Let’s assume we want to rank tweets by popularity, like how many likes or comments a tweet is getting, etc. In such a case, our ranking algorithm can calculate a ‘popularity number’ (based on the number of likes etc.) and store it with the index.
 Each partition can sort the results based on this popularity number before returning results to the aggregator server.
 The aggregator server combines all these results, sorts them based on the popularity number, and sends the top results to the user.

+How many feed items can we return to the client in each request?
+We should have a maximum limit for the number of items a user can fetch in one request (say 20).
+But, we should let the client specify how many feed items they want with each request as the user may like to fetch a different number of posts depending on the device (mobile vs. desktop).